paulinho-16/MEIC-TVVS/assignments/assignment3.md

 It checks for the input values near the boundary that have a higher chance of error.
 Every partition has its maximum and minimum values and these are the boundary values of a partition.

-Due to time and budget considerations, it is not possible to perform exhausting testing for each set of test data, especially when there is a large pool of input combinations.
+Due to time and budget considerations, it is not possible to perform exhaustive testing for each set of test data, especially when there is a large pool of input combinations.
 *Boundary Value Analysis* is used as an easy way to intelligently select from the pool test case, such that all test case scenarios are covered.

 The combination of *Equivalence Class Partitioning* and *Boundary Value Analysis* techniques results in some advantages, namely: